QuantumTrolling/Console-Game/README.md

 2. Settings, there you can change the level of difficulty
 ![](Screens/settings.png)

-3. In the "Creator" you can see same information about creator of this game and find his contacts
+3. In the "Creator" you can see some information about creator of this game and find his contacts
 ![](Screens/About.png)

 4. Preview of 1 LV